ccri/cloud-local/README.md

     git clone git@github.com:ccri/cloud-local.git
     cd cloud-local
-    source .env
-    ./init.sh
+    bin/cloud-local.sh init

 You'll be prompted to enter the accumulo instance name and pasword...(hint: try "local" and "secret")

-After running init (and make sure you sourced the .env file to get your path right!), try running:

-    hadoop fs -ls /user/yourusername
-    accumulo shell -u root -p secret

 This init script does several things:
 * configure HDFS configuration files
 * format the HDFS namenode
 * create a user homedir in hdfs
-* initialize accumulo (you'll be prompted to entire password and instance name...try "local" for the instance and "secret" for the password)
+* initialize accumulo
 * start up zookeeper/hadoop/accumulo

+After running init you may want to source the variables in your bashrc or other shell:

+    source ~/cloud-local/bin/config.sh

+Now you should have the environmental vars set:

+    env | grep -i hadoop

+Now you can run fun commands like:

+    hadoop fs -ls /
+    accumulo shell -u root -p secret

 After installing it you should be able to reach your standard cloud urls: